elementbound/pygrunt/proposed.md

  * Stage defs instead of stage hooks
  * Project class is getting bloated
  * Uniform way to do something to a bunch of files? ( aka. support threading properly )
+ * User-side classes vs. internal classes ( what talks to the user and what doesn't )
+ * More sophisticated printing?

+## pathlib.Path ##

+I want to use pathlib.Path internally to handle Paths.
+Obviously, strings could also come from the user.
+So most of the time whatever the input is, it's converted to path and then used.

+However, I have encountered many inconsistencies in the codebase in this regard.
+So this needs some thorough testing and checking of the code.
+Also, this kinda begs the question - are Paths really worth it, or should I just stick with os.path?